 Millennials are the huge cohort that is typically children of the Baby Boom generation.
 They came of age as the internet became commonplace.
 Social media was the way they shared information, and their cell phone is a prized possession, as they expect to conduct business and make their life work through their online presence.

-How to Appeal to Millennial Parents:
+How to Demystify Camp Marketing and Appeal to Millennial Parents:

 - Make it Meaningful.
 With a population of 73 million and counting, Millennials are now the largest living adult generation in 2019.
 They are also the least trusting when it comes to traditional advertising.
 Millennials crave connection and want to see that personal value in something.